polterguy/magic/README.md

 The above illustrates how Magic facilitates for _"comment driven development"_, as in provide _"natural language instructions"_ with a declarative comment, and have the system implement the code using the built-in AI code generator.

+# The LLM that **CANNOT** Hallcuniate, not even in **THEORY**

+Magic runs Hyperlambda.
+Hyperlambda can be generated with our own proprietary LLM.
+Because we're not generating code, but rather AST, we can analyse the generated code, and reject it if it contains hallucinated functions.
+This results in that the Hyperlambda Generator **cannot, not even in theory respond with hallucinated functions or constructs**.
+Because hallucinated code is rejected before the code is returned to the caller.

+Comnbined with the ability to also restrict the vocabulary, this also allows you to deliver AI agents that dynamically grows their tool space on demand - **Without** security risks!

 ## Also a web server

 Magic is also a web server, allowing you to _instantly deploy_ everything, without compilation, build processes, complex pipeline connectors, etc. So the process is as follows;